telerik/ajax-docs/api/server/Telerik.Web.UI/RadButton.md

             Use this property when ButtonType="StandardButton".

+###  EnableEmbeddedBaseStylesheet `Boolean`

+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

+#### Remarks
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

+###  EnableEmbeddedScripts `Boolean`

+Gets or sets the value, indicating whether to render script references to the embedded scripts or not.

+#### Remarks
+If EnableEmbeddedScripts is set to false you will have to register the needed Scripts files by hand.

+###  EnableEmbeddedSkins `String`

+Gets or sets the value, indicating whether to render links to the embedded skins or not.

+#### Remarks
+If EnableEmbeddedSkins is set to false you will have to register the needed CSS files by hand.

+###  EnableSplitButton `Boolean`

+Gets or sets a bool value indicating whether an additional button (besides the primary button) will be rendered in the RadButton control.

+###  GroupName `String`

+Gets or sets the name of the group the RadButton control, configured as a radio button (ToggleType='Radio'), belongs to.

+###  Height `Unit`

+Gets or sets the height of the RadButton control.

-###  Target `String`
+###  HoveredCssClass `String`

-Gets or sets the target window or frame in which to display the Web page content linked to when the RadButton control is clicked.
+Gets or sets the CSS class applied to the RadButton control when the mouse pointer is over the control.

+###  Icon `RadButtonIcon`

+Gets the object that controls the Primary and Secondary Icon related properties.

+###  Image `RadButtonImage`

+Gets the object that control the Image properties.
+A RadButton control can be rendered as an ImageButton, or it can have a BackgroundImage.

+###  IsSkinSet `String`

+For internal use.

 ###  NavigateUrl `String`

 Gets or sets the URL to link to when the RadButton control is clicked.

+###  OnClientCheckedChanged `String`

+Gets or sets the name of the JavaScript function that will be called after the Checked property of the RadButton control is changed.

+###  OnClientCheckedChanging `String`

+Gets or sets the name of the JavaScript function that will be called when the Checked property of the RadButton control is about to be changed.

+###  OnClientClicked `String`

+Gets or sets the name of the JavaScript function that will be called when the RadButton is clicked, after the OnClientClicking event.

+###  OnClientClicking `String`

+Gets or sets the name of the JavaScript function that will be called when the RadButton is clicked.
+The event is cancelable.

+###  OnClientLoad `String`

+Gets or sets the name of the JavaScript function that will be called when the RadButton is loaded on the page.

+###  OnClientMouseOut `String`

+Gets or sets the name of the JavaScript function that will be called when the mouse pointer leaves the RadButton.

-###  HoveredCssClass `String`
+###  OnClientMouseOver `String`

-Gets or sets the CSS class applied to the RadButton control when the mouse pointer is over the control.
+Gets or sets the name of the JavaScript function that will be called when the mouse pointer hovers over the RadButton.

+###  OnClientToggleStateChanged `String`

+Gets or sets the name of the JavaScript function that will be called after the SelectedToggleStateIndex property of the RadButton control is changed.

+###  OnClientToggleStateChanging `String`

+Gets or sets the name of the JavaScript function that will be called when the SelectedToggleStateIndex property of the RadButton control is about to be changed.

+###  PostBackUrl `String`

+Gets or sets the URL of the page to post to from the current page when the RadButton control is clicked.

 ###  PressedCssClass `String`

 Gets or sets the CSS class applied to the RadButton control when the control is pressed.

+###  Primary `Boolean`

+Gets/Sets the primary appearance of the button.

+###  ReadOnly `Boolean`

+Gets or sets a bool value indicating whether the RadButton control is in a read-only mode.

 ###  ReadOnlyCssClass `Boolean`

 Gets or sets the CSS class applied to the RadButton control when it is in ReadOnly mode.
 The  property is set to true.

-###  ToolTip `String`

-Gets or sets the text that will be displayed in the tooltip of the RadButton control when it is hovered.

-###  CssClass `String`
+###  RegisterWithScriptManager `Boolean`

-Gets or sets the CSS class rendered by the RadButton control on the client.
+Gets or sets the value, indicating whether to register with the ScriptManager control on the page.

-###  DisabledButtonCssClass `String`

-Gets or sets the CSS class applied to the RadButton control when it is in a disabled state.

-###  Height `Unit`

-Gets or sets the height of the RadButton control.

-###  Width `Unit`

-Gets or sets the width of the RadButton control.
+#### Remarks
+If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.

-###  AccessKey `String`
+###  RenderMode `RenderMode`

-Gets or sets the accessKey of the RadButton control.
+Specifies the rendering mode of the control.
+Setting the mode to Lightweight will yield

-###  EnableSplitButton `Boolean`

-Gets or sets a bool value indicating whether an additional button (besides the primary button) will be rendered in the RadButton control.

-###  SplitButtonPosition `ButtonPosition`

-Gets or sets the position (relative to the RadButton's text) of the split button.

-###  SplitButtonCssClass `String`

-Gets or sets the CSS class applied to the SplitButton of the RadButton control.

-###  ButtonType `RadButtonType`

-Gets or sets the type of the button.
-RadButtonType:StandardButton(default), LinkButton and ToggleButton.

-###  ToggleType `ButtonToggleType`

-Gets or sets the toggle type of the RadButton control when used as a toggle button.
-            The Default is ButtonToggleType='None'.

-###  Checked `Boolean`

-Gets or sets a bool value indicating whether the RadButton control is checked.
+            HTML 5/CSS 3 html and css.

+#### Remarks
+Lightweight rendering mode might change the outlook of the component in some older browsers
+            that don't support CSS3/HTML5.

-###  GroupName `String`
+###  ResolvedRenderMode `RenderMode`

-Gets or sets the name of the group the RadButton control, configured as a radio button (ToggleType='Radio'), belongs to.
+Returns resolved RenderMode should the original value was Auto

-###  UniqueGroupName `String`
+###  RuntimeSkin `String`

+Gets the real skin name for the control user interface.
+If Skin is not set, returns
+            "Default", otherwise returns Skin.

 ###  SelectedToggleState `RadButtonToggleState`